 Mental Health Symptoms of SAD

-The symptoms of seasonal affective disorder mimic the symptoms of clinical depression except for one factor – they’re typically induced by a change in the seasons.
+The symptoms of seasonal affective disorder mimic the symptoms of clinical depression except for one factor – a change in the seasons typically induces them.
 Not surprisingly, signs and symptoms of this condition include:

 - Feeling chronically tired